Monitoring Azure Backup workloads

 - Azure File backup

-- Azure workload backup such as SQL
+- Azure workload back up such as SQL and SAP HANA

-- Azure Backup agent (MAB)
+- Microsoft Azure Recovery Services (MARS) agent

 Backup Alerts in Recovery Services vault

 Alerts are primarily scenarios where users are notified so that they can take relevant action.
 The Backup Alerts section shows alerts generated by Azure Backup service.
-These alerts are defined by the service and user cannot custom create any alerts.
+These alerts are defined by the service and user can't custom create any alerts.